-The last year has seen unprecedented change to work and life generally.
+The last year has seen an unprecedented change in work and life generally.
 We have had to adapt to survive and thrive, but is it reasonable to assume innovation has taken a hit in this period?
 At the recent FIX Trading Conference, Matthew Cheung took part in a panel discussion with Mike Bellaro, CEO of the Plato Partnership, Eric Heleine, Head of Trading Desk at Groupma Asset Management and Simon Steward, Head of European Equity from Capital Group, looking at what has been happening in this sector.

 Necessity is the mother of invention

 Prior to the pandemic, we had already been learning to adapt, firstly with MiFID II and then Brexit.
 However, there wasn't a lot of innovation happening in that period, as most businesses were ensuring they were adhering to the new regulatory regime.
 Investment around innovation took a hit, then COVID happened and we saw the need to embrace digital services to live and work.
 Organisations had to adapt to remote working and, in our sector, that meant ramping up efforts to deliver data securely and reliably to non-office locations.
-In 2022, it is expected that the current rate of digitalisation will continue and actually likely increase across sell-side and buy-side as firms embrace hybrid working practices.
+In 2022, it is expected that the current rate of digitalisation will continue and actually likely increase across the sell-side and buy-side as firms embrace hybrid working practices.

 We have also seen interest in FinTech grow as institutions look for value-add services to drive productivity and efficiency.
-In particular, we've seen a rapid digitisation of execution workflow in the trading community as they have needed to change how they work, digitising the trading desk.
-Whilst FinTech has played a key role here, challenges still remain, budgets have been smaller during the pandemic, leaving many to try and achieve more with less.
+In particular, we've seen rapid digitisation of execution workflow in the trading community as they have needed to change how they work, digitising the trading desk.
+Whilst FinTech has played a key role here, challenges still remain, and budgets have been smaller during the pandemic, leaving many to try and achieve more with less.

 Network, network, network...